mingming2000/daAIson/docs/conda.md

     - You do not need to declare an environment name.

-# How to run miniconda on Ubuntu (Edited by mkjeon)
+# How to run Miniconda3 on Ubuntu (Edited by mkjeon)

 > **NOTE** Run Ubunto terminal